Ducted Air Conditioning System: Types, Working, Cost Guide

 3. How long should a ducted air conditioner last?

-The lifespan of a ducted air conditioner depends on various factors, such as the quality of installation, maintenance, and usage.
+The lifespan of a ducted air conditioner depends on factors such as installation quality, maintenance, and usage.
 However, a well-maintained ducted air conditioner can last up to 15-20 years.

 Yes, air is circulated through a network of ducts that are mounted in the floor or ceiling by ducted air conditioning systems.
 The air is then distributed through vents or grilles located in each room.